IbaadMurudkar/expense-tracker/README.md

 ## Setup Instructions

-Follow these steps to set up and run the Expense Tracker App on your local machine:
+Follow these steps to set up and run the Expense Tracker App on your local machine

 ## Prerequisites